 The following morning we ascended to the highest point in the country.
 Not much of an accomplishment, because we were in a car with guide and driver the whole way.
 Thence to a small Karen village.
 Although there was a tiny shop, no effort was made to sell to passing tourists.
 The guide had to ask whether there were weavings for sale.
 There were; Susan added to her previous purchases.
 Thence to the big stupas of the King and Queen, whom Thais regard with the greatest reverence.

 That afternoon we took a (very) short flight to Chiang Rai (yes, Chiang means “place”).
 We spent two nights in the Wangcome Hotel, described by the Rough Guide as “chintzy, not quite up to international five-star standards.”
 A real come-down for us.
 Dinner was at the local variation on a diner, busy and open to the street.
 Much food for little money. and a lot of drinking.

-Morning brought a stop at the Hill Tribes Museum, followed by a visit to some of the tribes..
-Then to the border of Burma (not known as Myanmar in Thailand), which had just be re-opened after a 5-month closure to discourage drug trafficking.
+Morning brought a stop at the Hill Tribes Museum, followed by a visit to some of the tribes.
+Then to the border of Burma (not known as Myanmar in Thailand), which had just been re-opened after a 5-month closure to discourage drug trafficking.
 Trading had resumed with verve.
 Not in controlled substances, I hope.
 Getting caught with drugs in Thailand is contra-indicated.

 Back in town we each had a very muscular massage and logged on at an internet café.
 Both services are everywhere in the three countries we visited.